yeti14/meteo/README.md

 "# meteo"
-JSF webapp that shows temperature and barometric graphs retrieved from a database
+JSF webapp that shows temperature and barometric data graphs retrieved from a database